-Having to deal with the aftermath of a disaster that has affected your home can be stressful and often, traumatic.
-Paul Davis shares the following information and tips that will help the recovery process go smoother.
+The aftermath of a disaster that has affected your residence is most often traumatic and stressful.
+Paul Davis provides the following tips and information that should help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 651-342-0816

-- Of course, it is extremely important to make sure you and your family (and don’t forget your pets) are unharmed and that you contact your relatives and friends to assure them that you are all safe.
+- Obviously, it is always important to be sure you and your family (and don’t forget your pets) are safe and that you contact your relatives and friends to let them know you are safe.

 - Report the damage to your insurance company as soon as you can.

 - Keep a listing of any household personal belongings or goods that you have thrown out and receipts for any expenses you incur while protecting your home.